-Former Pakistani Prime Minister Imran Khan joins Tiktok - ExBulletin
+Former Pakistani Prime Minister Imran Khan joins TikTok - ExBulletin

 Politics

-ALBAWABA – In order to strengthen his ties with the public, former Pakistani Prime Minister Imran Khan launched a Tiktok account after his release from prison.
+He shared a video containing clips of his public rallies and speeches.
+“Our social media team shows me amazing TikTok clips made by young people, even from rural areas.
+I decided to join this platform to connect with all of you,” he wrote in the caption.

-The following tally topped the 100,000 mark within the first three hours of launching his account, Khan posted a video with the caption: “Our social media team shows me some amazing TikTok clips made by young people, even of rural areas.
-I decided to join this platform to connect you all, “.
+Taking to Twitter, PTI wrote that Imran Khan’s TikTok account reached 100,000 followers within the first three hours of joining the platform.

 |